samyadeepbasu/home/_pages/about.md

 News
 ======
+ (April 2023): Our new pre-print on PEFT modules for few-shot fine-tuning is on [arXiv](https://arxiv.org/abs/2304.01917)!

  (Jan 2023): 1st Paper from PhD accepted at ICLR 2023!

  (September 2022): Finished an amazing research internship at [Microsoft Research](https://www.microsoft.com/en-us/research/) working with [Daniela Massiceti](https://www.microsoft.com/en-us/research/people/dmassiceti/) on few-shot learning!